 Before roads were built, only steep footpaths allowed people to reach Albinen.
 According to Switzerland’s Geographical Encyclopedia, there was no salthouse, shop or tavern to be found in Albinen in 1902.
 At that time, the village has 301 residents, historically the highest population achieved by Albinen.
 Since the 1940s, the residents have been leaving the village.

 Despite the accessibility of the place by car since the 1960s, Albinen’s population continues to decline.
 The concrete roads brought in tourists, giving the residents an alternative income source.

 The entire village of Albinen is a Swiss heritage site because of its historic architecture, visual appearance and its location.
 The community is densely developed, with the residential and other buildings tightly constructed, using minimal land space.
 Unlike other villages in the region that are located on mountain terraces, the houses and buildings of Albinen look like they are clinging to the mountain slope.
 Notable are the historical buildings that were built during the 17th and 18th centuries.
 These structures are very well preserved, adding to the charm of the village of Albinen.
 It’s an extraordinary sight to see the functional and residential building built uniformly.

-Why the village of Albinen is paying people to stay
+Why the Village of Albinen Pays People to Stay

 Late last year, the village of Albinen made the news.
 The story says that the Swiss municipality is offering money to entice non-residents to live in the village, and get this – the deal is for 10 years minimum!